purplecabbage/phonegap-plugins/Android/StatusBarNotification/README.md

     &lt;script type="text/javascript" charset="utf-8" src="phonegap.js"&gt;&lt;/script&gt;<br/>
     &lt;script type="text/javascript" charset="utf-8" src="statusbarnotification.js"&gt;&lt;/script&gt;

-2. Create a directory within your project called "src/com/phonegap/plugins/statusBarNotification" and move StatusBarNotification.java into it.
+2. Create a directory within your project called "src/com/phonegap/plugins/statusBarNotification" and move the .java files from this folder into it.

 3. Add the following activity to your AndroidManifest.xml file.
 It should be added inside the &lt;application&gt; tag.